 - Inspect unit upon arrival.
-In case of damage, report immediately to transportation company and you local Modine sales representative. - 2.
-Check rating plate on unit and motor to verify that power supply and motor specification requirements meet available electric power at the point of installation. - Inspect unit received for conformance with description of product ordered (including specifications where applicable).
+In case of damage, report immediately to transportation company and you local Modine sales representative. - Check rating plate on unit and motor to verify that power supply and motor specification requirements meet available electric power at the point of installation. - Inspect unit received for conformance with description of product ordered (including specifications where applicable). - 1 This manual is for models with Beckett Clean Cut Burner.